-Jonathan is a photographer, author, teacher, journalist and philosopher who has written extensively on psychology and contemporary mythology.
+Jonathan Zap is an author, philosopher, journalist, and teacher who has written extensively on psychology and contemporary mythology.
 Jonathan grew up in the Bronx and attended the Bronx High School of Science.
 He graduated from Ursinus College with honors in Philosophy and English and received a Master’s Degree in Creative Writing from NYU.
-He has taught English in High School and College and worked with troubled youth as the Dean of a South Bronx High School.
-As a wilderness guide, Jonathan has led inner city kids and other young people on expeditions to remote desert canyons and to the summit of Mount Rainer.
-(See Crossing the Great Stream—Education and the Evolving Self published in Holistic Education Review for more on his experiences in education.)
+He has taught English in high school and college and worked with troubled youth as the dean of a public high school in the South Bronx.
+As a wilderness guide, Jonathan has led inner-city kids and other young people on expeditions to remote desert canyons and to the summit of Mount Rainier.
+(See “Crossing the Great Stream—Education and the Evolving Self,” published in Holistic Education Review for more on his experiences in education.)
 Jonathan also has a GG, a degree in gemology, and worked at the Gemological Institute of America (GIA) as a staff gemologist and instructor in diamond grading and gemstone identification.

-Anyway, that’s the dry recitation of resume like facts expected in a bio section in which it is impossible to recognize anything resembling a human being.
-My most autobiographical work is The Path of the Numinous where you can find a slightly more fleshed out version of some of the factoids listed above.
+Anyway . . . . that’s the dry, CV-like recitation of facts expected in a bio section in which it is impossible to recognize anything resembling my life.
+My most autobiographical work is “The Path of the Numinous” where you can find a slightly more fleshed-out version.